Wrangell-St. Elias National Park & Preserve

-Given its remote location and notoriously bad weather, Aniakchak is one of the least visited units of the National Park System.
-A vibrant reminder of Alaska's location in the volcanically active "Ring of Fire," the monument is home to an impressive six-mile wide, 2,500 feet. deep caldera formed during a massive eruption 3,500 years ago.
+Given its remote location and challenging weather conditions, Aniakchak is one of the most wild and least visited in places in the National Park System.
+This landscape is a vibrant reminder of Alaska's location in the volcanically active "Ring of Fire" as it is home to an impressive six mile (10 km) wide, 2,500 ft (762 m) deep caldera formed during a massive volcanic eruption 3,500 years ago.

 Explore a dynamic wilderness dotted with hot springs, ancient lava flows, and the largest maar lakes in the world.
 Ramble across tundra seeking muskox, caribou, and signs of ice age life.
 The Bering Land Bridge provided a pathway for plants, animals, and people to cross from old world to new.
 Today local residents use this land just as their ancestors have for generations.

 North of the Arctic Circle, the monument forms 70 miles of shoreline on the Chukchi Sea.
 More than 114 beach ridges provide evidence of human use for 5,000 years.
 The Inupiat continue to use the area today.
 Vast wetlands provide habitat for shorebirds from as far away as South America.
 Hikers and boaters can see carpets of wildflowers among shrubs containing wisps of qiviut from muskoxen.